 "Originally founded in 1994 at the University of Missouri School of Journalism, MediaStorm relaunched in March of 2005 with a focus on creating cinematic narratives for distribution across a variety of platforms.

-http://mediastorm.org.
+In November 2005, MediaStorm premiered its award-winning multimedia publicationhttp://mediastorm.org.
 Utilizing animation, audio, video and the power of still photography, we publish diverse narratives that speak to the heart of the human condition.

-clients.
+MediaStorm is widely recognized for the quality editorial work we've produced for our many clients.
 We have created award-winning multimedia projects, interactive applications, and web sites for media companies, foundations and advocacy groups.
 Our clientele includes Starbucks, Council on Foreign Relations, and National Geographic Magazine.
 MediaStorm projects have also appeared on numerous websites including MSNBC, Slate, NPR and Reuters and have been broadcast on PBS..."

 "MediaStorm is a multimedia production studio based in Brooklyn, New York and collaborating virtually with creative resources around the globe.
-MediaStorm's principal aim is to usher a new era of multimedia storytelling, via our
+MediaStorm's principal aim is to usher a new era of multimedia storytelling, via our publication, our advanced workshops and our industry-leading production and consulting services.
+The people we hire and the culture that we have created for quality and innovation at MediaStorm are the keys to our success."

 MediaStorm Founder Brian Storm advises journalism community to partner and collaborate